Denman Island Housing Project (Phase 2) – Engagement on Key Themes

 Option 1: Rezoning Applications

-- Update OCP policies to allow “cluster housing”
+- Update OCP policies to allow “cluster housing”.

 Option 2: Pre-Zoning by LTC

-Key Considerations for Suitable Land for Cluster Housing
+Key Considerations for Suitable Land

 Cluster housing zoning: